-As a clear example, let's consider that an employee has to regularly travel for work.
+As an example, let's consider that an employee has to regularly travel for work.

 Their organization uses Shift types in their schedule to make the distinction between the normal working hours and the working hours during travelling using a Normal Shift type and a Travel Shift type.

-To make sure that all their employees are well-rested, the managers within this organization have set up the Time off after consecutive shifts to make sure that their employees get at least 1 day of rest after traveling for at least 3 days.
+To make sure that all their employees are well-rested, the managers within this organization have set up Time off after consecutive shifts to make sure that their employees get at least 1 day of rest after travelling for at least 3 days.

 The rule configuration for this scenario will look like this:

 In practice, the rule will trigger a warning in Schedule when a Normal Shift is scheduled for an Employee immediately after 3 (or more) days with Travel Shifts.

 However, the rule will not trigger any warnings or alerts if the employee has at least one day off after 3 more days with Travel shits, as you can see in the image below.